IsmailGemaledin/JavaScript-Projects/README.md

 # JavaScript-Projects
-small projects in JavaScript to keep refreshing the knowledge
+Small projects in JavaScript to keep refreshing the knowledge

+## List of current projects:
+1. Temperature transformation
+2. Human years into dog years conversion